In-Depth Application of High-Precision Manufacturing in the Medical Field: CNC Technology Analysis

 • In the manufacture of medical devices, biocompatibility, corrosion resistance and surface finish are crucial requirements.
 First, biocompatibility means that the device materials must be compatible with human tissues and fluids to avoid triggering immune responses or rejection reactions, which is especially important in the manufacture of implants.
 Secondly, corrosion resistance is extremely critical for medical devices, especially in environments where they are in long-term contact with body fluids or require frequent disinfection, such as surgical instruments and diagnostic equipment.
 The materials must be able to resist corrosion and maintain structural integrity.
 Finally, surface finish directly affects the use effect of the device.
 A smooth and flawless surface can not only improve the operating performance of the device, but also reduce the risk of bacterial growth, thereby improving the safety and durability of the device.
 These requirements have put forward higher standards for the material selection and processing technology of medical device parts.

-2. Application of CNC Technology in the Medical Field
+Optimized Section 2: Application of CNC Technology in the Medical Field

 Minimally invasive surgical equipment-laparoscopic clamp